winteryao7/Honduras_DynTriggering/README.md

-# Honduras_DynTriggering
+# Honduras EQ
 An old observation of dynamically triggered EQs within Tenorio Volcano

-# play with DynTrig Python package
+1. Try to play with DynTrig Python package

-# velocity change associated with magma movement?
+2. How about measuring velocity change associated with magma movement?
+3. Earthquake swarm migration